-Three mo Mar Aggregate Change

-2006 2005 2006 from 2005

-(in thousands) nds)

-Stock-based compensation expense (recovery) from:

-Officer, director and employee options \$ 3,284 \$ (1,266) \$ 4,550

-Consultant options 277 (207) 484

-Other employee options 5 (5)

-•

-Total \$ 3,561 \$ (1,468) \$ 5,029
+Three mon June nths e e 30, nded Aggregate Change Six mont June ded Aggregat e Change 2006 2005 2006 from 2005 2006 2005 2006 fro m 2005 (in thousands) (in thousands) Stock-based compensation expense/(recovery) from: Officer, director and employee options \$ 3,220 \$ 715 \$ 2,505 \$ 6,504 \$ (551) \$ 7,055 Consultant options (93) 92 (185) 184 (115) 299 Other employee options 15 (15) 20 (20) Total \$ 3,127 \$ 822 \$ 2,305 \$ 6,688 \$ (646) \$ 7,334

 We grant options to purchase our common stock to our employees, directors and consultants under our stock option plans.
 Eligible employees can also purchase shares of our common stock at 85% of the lower of the fair market value on the first and last day of each six-month purchase period under our employee stock purchase plan.
 The benefits provided under these plans are share-based payments subject to the provisions of SFAS 123(R).
 Effective January 1, 2006, we adopted the provisions of SFAS 123(R) using the modified prospective application transition method.
-Under this method, the share-based compensation cost recognized beginning January 1, 2006 includes compensation cost for (i) all share-based payments granted prior to, but not vested as of January 1, 2006, based on the grant date fair value originally estimated in accordance with the provisions of SFAS 123 and calculated for pro forma disclosures under SFAS No. 148, and (ii) all share-based payments granted subsequent to January 1, 2006, based on the grant date fair value estimated in accordance with the provisions of SFAS 123(R).
+Under this method, the share-based compensation cost recognized beginning January 1, 2006 includes compensation cost for (i) all share-based payments granted prior to, but not vested as of January 1, 2006, based on the grant date fair value originally estimated in accordance with the provisions of SFAS 123(R).
 Compensation cost under SFAS 123(R) for awards granted prior to January 1, 2006 is recognized using an accelerated method pursuant to the FASB Interpretation No. 28, "Accounting for Stock Appreciation Rights and Other Variable Stock Option or Award Plans", or FIN 28.
 For awards granted after January 1, 2006, we have adopted the use of the straight-line attribution method over the requisite service period for the entire award.
-Results of prior periods do not reflect any restated amounts, and the cumulative effect of a change in accounting principle was insignificant upon adoption of SFAS No. 123(R) under the modified prospective method.
-In addition pursuant to SFAS 123(R), we are required to estimate the amount of expected forfeitures when calculating the compensation costs, instead of accounting for forfeitures as incurred, which was our previous method.
-We will record actual forfeitures as they occur, and we will review our forfeiture rates each quarter and make any necessary changes our estimates.
+Results of prior periods do not reflect any restated amounts, and the cumulative effect of a change in accounting principle was insignificant upon adoption of SFAS 123(R) under the modified prospective method.
+In addition pursuant to SFAS 123(R), we are required to estimate the amount of expected forfeitures as they occur, and we will review our forfeiture rates each quarter and make any necessary changes our estimates.